EthanRH11/Password-Strength/docs/README.md

 - **Password Strength Evaluation**: Analyzes passwords based on common criteria like length, complexity (use of numbers, symbols, uppercase letters), and dictionary word checks.
 - **Password Generation**: Generates strong random passwords based on user-defined criteria such as length and character set.
 - **Password Storage**: Currently allows for storing passwords securely, though this feature is still under development and will be expanded in future updates.

-## Installation

-This project is still under development and is not yet ready for installation or cloning.
-However, future installation steps will be outlined here once the project is stable and usable.

-1. Clone the repository (future step).
-2. Compile the project using a C++ compiler.
-3. Configure the password storage functionality (will be detailed when it's ready).

 ## Usage

 Currently, the project offers the following functionality: